Deryne/Deryne/README.md

 - 👋 Hi, I’m @Deryne, student in a computer engineering school
-- 👀 I’m interested in learning GamePlay Programmaing language.
+- 👀 I’m interested in learning GamePlay Programming language.
 - 🌱 I’m currently learning how to create video game with Unity and C#